Skip to main content

 2) participants need to email the Center to receive a passcode

-A Center member facilitates each discussion, which are guided by the topic, and we invite people with relevant expertise, experience, and informed opinions to join us as moderators, speakers, and/or panelists.
+A Center member facilitates each discussion, which is guided by the topic, and we invite people with relevant expertise, experience, and informed opinions to join us as moderators, speakers, and/or panelists.
 Generally, 15-40 people from a variety of disciplines, including healthcare, public policy, philosophy, law, and business attend.
 When relevant, we make available, in advance, short articles from the nation's most thoughtful newspapers, journals, and magazines to help enliven our discussions.

 Check back here for the most current listings, or: